 Wave 1 is the provision of quality inclusive teaching that takes into account the learning needs of all the pupils in the classroom.
 It includes differentiated work, flexible groups and creating an inclusive learning environment.

 Wave 2 is the provision of specific, additional time limited interventions provided for some pupils who need help to accelerate their progress or enable them to work at or above their age-related expectations.
 They are often targeted at a group of pupils with similar needs.

 Wave 3 is the targeted provision for a minority of pupils where it is necessary to provide highly tailored intervention to accelerate progress or enable children to achieve their potential.

 Worcestershire's Local Offer provides information about provision families can expect to be available across education, health and social care for children and young people who have Special Educational Need (SEN) or are disabled, including those who do not have Education, Health and Care (EHC) plans.
 You can find out about resources, services, support, activities and events here.

 Worcestershire SEND Improvement Plan

-In March 2018, Ofsted and the Care Quality Commission inspected how effectively the special educational needs and disability provision is delivered in Worcestershire by the Council together with NHS Worcestershire Clinical Commissioning Groups.
+On 5th March 2018, Ofsted and the Care Quality Commission inspected how effectively the special educational needs and disability provision is delivered in Worcestershire by the Council together with NHS Worcestershire Clinical Commissioning Groups.
 Inspectors looked at the local information that is provided across the county on services to support children and young people and their parents and carers.
 They reviewed joint commissioning between health services and the Council, and the way schools support children in mainstream education.
 Inspectors also looked at assessments and planning for children and young people with special educational needs and disability.
 Read the inspection report at Ofsted website (opens in a new window)